acmenezes/ocp-virt-onboarding-kit/docs/tutorials/localnet-secondary-network-configuration.md

-# Configuring Localnet Secondary Networks with Network Attachment Definitions in OpenShift Virtualization
+# Configuring Localnet Secondary Networks with ClusterUserDefinedNetwork in OpenShift Virtualization

-This tutorial shows you how to create a localnet secondary network using Network Attachment Definitions (NADs) in OpenShift Virtualization.
-Localnet topology provides direct access to the underlying physical network infrastructure, enabling virtual machines to communicate directly with external networks and services while maintaining their primary pod network connectivity.
-This approach is ideal when you need VMs to have direct access to existing network infrastructure or when integrating with legacy systems that require layer 2 connectivity.
-The entire setup takes just 3 straightforward steps and provides seamless integration with your existing network infrastructure.
+This tutorial demonstrates how to configure localnet secondary networks using ClusterUserDefinedNetwork (CUDN) in OpenShift Virtualization.
+Localnet topology provides direct access to physical network infrastructure, enabling VMs to communicate with external networks while maintaining pod network connectivity.
+This approach is ideal for integrating with existing infrastructure or legacy systems requiring layer 2 connectivity.

+## Prerequisites

+- **NMState Operator**: Must be installed and running in the cluster
+- **NMState CR**: The nmstate instance must be created after the operator is running
+- **Worker nodes**: The bridge mapping will be applied to worker nodes

 Versions tested:
 ```